Documentation — Romanization of Japanese (kana script)

 The two basic methods of conversion of a system of writing are transliteration and transcription.

 When the number of characters used in the conversion system is smaller than the number of characters of the converted system, it is necessary to use digraph or diacritical marks.
-In this case one must avoid as far as possible arbitrary choice and the use of purely conventional marks, and try to maintain a certain phonetic logic to give the system a wide acceptance.
+In this case one must avoid as far as possible arbitrary choice and the use of purely conventional marks.
+Also, try to maintain a certain phonetic logic to give the system a wide acceptance.